About This Drug

 - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with duvelisib.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

-- St. John’s Wort may lower the levels of duvelisib in your body, which can make it less effective.
-Speak to your doctor or pharmacist about this possible interaction.
+- Avoid the use of St. John’s Wort while taking duvelisib as this may lower the levels of the drug in your body, which can make it less effective.

 When to Call the Doctor